alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 Pi computer now reboots

-* Log in as teh default user and run the following commands
+* Log in as the default user and run the following commands

 `wget http://tinyurl.com/runme2nd -O - | bash`